jojozhuang/jojozhuang.github.io/_portfolio/restaurant-android.md

 index: 130
 category: mobile
 image: restaurantandroid/thumbnail.png
-excerpt: An Android App for searching restaurants, built with Java.
 tags: [Android, Java, Android Studio, Genymotion]
 ---

-> An Android app for searching restaurants, built with Java.
+> An Android App for searching restaurants, built with Java.

 ## 1. Function
 This Android app is used to search restaurants, view details and submit comments.
 The available features are listed below.